bamoha/Shopify-webUx-internship/README.md

 8. [Example 4 - Using ARIA landmarks to identify regions of a page](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA11)
 9. [Introduction to the Reduced Motion Media Query - CSS-Tricks](https://css-tricks.com/introduction-reduced-motion-media-query/)
 10. [Success Criterion 2.5.5: Target Size](https://www.w3.org/WAI/WCAG21/Understanding/target-size.html)

+Ps: All images on this documentation were hosted on cloudinary